ephraim17/Portfolio-Project-3-sa-mp-translate.com/README.md

 # 🚀 🎉 SA-MP Translate Website 🚀 🎉

-SA-MP Translate is tool that translates SA-MP servers to over 80+ languages.
+SA-MP Translate is tool that translates SA-MP servers to over 80+ languages in real time.
+SA-MP servers use this tool to allow players who don't speak the same language to play and communicate with each other.

 ## Tech Stack